rubydevi/rubydevi/README.md

 - 💬 Ask me anything about ASP.NET and C#.

-- 📫 How to reach me: [Chongtham Ruby Devi](https://www.linkedin.com/in/chrubydevi/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/chrubydevi/)
 <hr>

 <h3 align="left">Connect with me at:</h3>